hzi-bifo/epitope-prediction-paper/README.md

 ## Input

 * For training a new model, two files containing a list of confirmed positive and negative epitopes are needed.
 These can be .txt files with each line containing a peptide. eg: In the **ABCPred** folder **abcpred_pos_20mer.txt** contains a list of petides which are epitopes and **abcpred_neg_20mer.txt** contains non-epitopes.
-For training domain-specific models, all the epitope petides should also be from the specific domain. eg: If one wants a viral-specific model, only include epitopes derived from vural proteins.
+For training domain-specific models, all the epitope petides should also be from the specific domain. eg: If one wants a viral-specific model, only include epitopes derived from viral proteins.

 * Each dataset contains a **.pickle** file.
 These pickle files will reproduce the results mentioned in the paper on running them with the **read_prediction** file.